-Honest, only four ingredients!
+Honest, only four simple ingredients!
 These no-bake peanut butter balls are really easy and so delicious!

-- Peanut butter – We prefer smooth but if you like chunky, go for it.
+- Peanut butter – We prefer smooth and creamy peanut butter but if you like chunky, go for it.
 Use brands like Skippy, Jif, or Peter Pan.
 Do not use all-natural peanut butter.

 How to Make Peanut Butter Balls

-In a saucepan over medium heat, melt the creamy peanut butter and unsalted butter together.
+In a saucepan, melt the peanut butter and butter together over medium heat.

 Prepare a baking sheet with wax paper.

 Remove it from the heat and add the confectioners’ sugar (powdered sugar).

 Let cool to room temperature or enough to handle easily.